zpl-c/librg/README.md

 #### Messages

 Considering you've already synced your server and clients after reading the previous section, you might want to trigger some actions/commands on the server, so it could become interactive.
-And the way you can do it is quite simple, it is similar to events you are familiar already, so it should be an easy task:
+And the way you can do it is quite simple, it is similar to events you are already familiar with, so it should be an easy task:

 ```c
 /* server side */